 • healthy skin

 Vaginal and anal intercourse

 The HI virus can be transmitted through unprotected vaginal sex without a condom.
 Vaginal fluids, semen, pre-ejaculation fluid and blood are all possible transmitters.
 Vaginal dryness caused by menstruation, pregnancy, breastfeeding or ageing reduces the safety of intercourse.
-Sores and STDs increase the risk of HIV infection.
+Sores and sexually transmitted infections (STIs) increase the risk of HIV infection.
 A water- or silicone-based lubricant prevents sores and dryness of mucous membranes, prevents the condom from breaking during intercourse and increases pleasure of intercourse.